JakeConway/JakeConway.github.io/_docs/commandlinetools.md

 Docker is available for Mac, Windows, and Linux distributions.
 Instructions for installing Docker can be found on the [Docker website](https://docs.docker.com/get-docker/).

 ## Downloading Docker images
 Docker Hub is the most popular repository service (similar to GitHub) for hosting and sharing Docker images.
-Once Docker is installed, the Docker images can be downloaded from Docker Hub using the Docker **pull** command.
+Once Docker is installed, Docker images can be downloaded from Docker Hub using the Docker **pull** command.
 As an example, we're going to pull the GATK3.7 image from the [Broad Institue's Docker Hub page](https://hub.docker.com/u/broadinstitute).
-The code below can be interpreted as pull the `3.7-0` version of the Docker image from the `broadinstitute/gatk3` repository.
+The code below can be interpreted as "pull the `3.7-0` version of the Docker image from the `broadinstitute/gatk3` repository".

 ```
 docker pull broadinstitute/gatk3:3.7-0
 ```

 ## Running Docker containers
-To run a Docker container, or virtualized run-time environment, based off a Docker image, we must first need to obtain the Image ID.
+To run a Docker container (or virtualized run-time environment) based off a Docker image, we first need to obtain the Image ID.
 To see a list of images in your local Docker environment and their attributes (including the Image ID), the following command line code can be used:
 ```
 docker images
 ```